Each year, cold and flu season descends upon us like a hurricane, flattening anyone who gets caught in its path.

-Hygiene is always incredibly important and even more so during cold and flu season.
-Frequent hand washing, using disinfectant wipes around the house on door handles, in the bathroom will help keep family and friends from getting sick.
+Hygiene is always incredibly important, and even more so during cold and flu season.
+Frequent hand washing and using disinfectant wipes around the house, on door handles, and in the bathroom will help keep family and friends from getting sick.
 Everyone has a different threshold for what they can and can not work through.
-Fevers, throwing up, feeling so worn out you can’t stay awake are reasons to consider staying home if you can afford to do so.
+Fevers, throwing up, and feeling so worn out you can’t stay awake are reasons to consider staying home if you can afford to do so.

 And what about the flu shot?

 Any general advice to prevent catching a cold?